mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 - [vcpkg](#vcpkg)

+***Note***: FreeType 2.11.0 introduced an issue causing a crash on startup of some of the samples.
+Please avoid this version, see [this issue](https://gitlab.freedesktop.org/freetype/freetype/-/issues/1092) for details.

 RmlUi is based around CMake for building.
 You'll first need to download CMake or install it via the package manager of your choice.
 CMake is not a build system itself: its purpose is to generates Makefiles, Xcode projects and Visual Studio projects, among other formats.

 If you haven't already done so, download a copy of RmlUi.
 You can download and extract the library as a zip file, or use git from your terminal: